Nexmo/nexmo-developer/_documentation/conversation/code-snippets/user/list-user-conversations.md

 # List a User's Conversations

-In this code snippet you will see how to get a list of Conversations a User is associated with.
+In this code snippet you learn how to get a list of Conversations a User is associated with.

 ## Example